macchiato-framework/macchiato-async/README.md

 Trivial ClojureScript wrapper for [node-fibers](https://github.com/laverdet/node-fibers).
 Originally wrote to be used in Macchiato, but can be used standalone.

-Current version is `0.0.2` and probably changing regularly.
+Current version is `0.0.3-SNAPSHOT` and probably changing regularly.

+Using git-flow.
+Please submit your pull requests from develop.

 ## Rationale